mcoot/tamods-site/docs/doc_dev_api_gameinfo.md

 `player.score(): integer`

 Gets the player's current score (credits earned).
+In Rabbit this gives the Rabbit score.

 `player.arenaSpawnsLeft(): integer`